d-miller/d-miller.github.io/teaching.md

 I especially enjoy teaching statistics and quantitative methods to diverse audiences, including undergraduates, graduate students, academic faculty, and other researchers.
 My interest in conveying complex technical content started when I taught physics undergraduates as a paid tutor for three years at Harvey Mudd College's tutoring center.

-At Northwestern University, I was a graduate teaching assistant for seven undergraduate psychology courses, often helping to highlight methods issues in even content-focused courses:
+At Northwestern, I was a graduate teaching assistant for seven undergraduate psychology courses, often helping to highlight methods issues in even content-focused courses:

 * CogSci 211: Learning, Representation, and Reasoning (instructor: Dedre Gentner)
 * Psych 204: Social Psychology (instructor: Galen Bodenhausen)